Champions League fixtures tonight

 |Barcelona

-All times are UK and subject to change.
+All times are BST and subject to change.
 BBC is not responsible for any changes.